Welcome back, ladies and gentlemen, El Rushbow, meeting and surpassing all audience expectations every day.

 We just think of beating them.

-Audio sound by time, back to this, as uh saying earlier that yesterday this program provided a bunch of fodder for the left to bounce off of.
+As I was saying earlier, that yesterday this program provided a bunch of fodder for the left to bounce off of.

 Here's another example.